entigolabs/platform-apis/docs/docs/guides/create-or-patch-a-module-template.md

 ```

 # 6. Deployment
 Once the ModuleTemplate resource is applied, it will be automatically detected by the Infralib-Operator.
-The configuration will take effect during the next infrastructure deployment cycle (Infralib Agent job execution)
+The configuration will take effect during the next infrastructure deployment cycle (Infralib Agent Run Job execution)